samarth5611/ChatApp/ReadMe.md

 # ChatApp

-ChatApp with User Authentication and user Room Features made using Node.js, Express.js, SocketIO, React.js and MongoDB
+ChatApp for messaging between Users.
+It has User Authentication and user Room Features made using Node.js, Express.js, SocketIO, React.js and MongoDB

 ## Features